Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - **Azure Logic Apps**
 - **Azure Application Insights**

-### Question -22
+### Question -30. 💩💩💩

 You are in the process of building a mobile app aimed at Android and iOS devices.

 All work items and release cycles are managed via Azure DevOps.

-You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
+**You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers**.

 Also, you want to ensure that user feedback on the functionality of new apps is received.